ionescuflorin/wp_theme_course/notes.md

      - disable chaching ony for dev mode

 - integrate the interior page layout for majority of pages and apply that into page.php
+- work on breadcrumbs parent-children relationships
+- codex.wordpress / developer.wordpress echo get / not echo the
+- add sidebar of children menus